 This Regional award recognises male and female accredited coaches with a minimum of a level one coaching qualification.
 In particular those who coach within the Games Development Centres.

-The McDonald’s Irish FA Community Awards 2013 have been launched to recognise and reward the clubs, coaches and volunteers that make outstanding contributions to grassroots football right across Northern Ireland.
+2016 brings the 6th annual McDonald’s Irish FA Community Football Awards which aim to recognise and reward the people and clubs that are driving grassroots football in Northern Ireland.